NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

     to the relation with relation name oldName to the relation name newName */

-    // reset the searchIndex of the attribute catalog to {-1, -1} using RelCacheTable::setSearchIndex()
+    // reset the searchIndex of the attribute catalog using RelCacheTable::resetSearchIndex()

     //for i = 0 to numberOfAttributes :
     //    linearSearch on the attribute catalog for relName = oldRelationName